kubernetes/community/community/2017-events/12-dev-summit/ContribSummitInformation.md

 In some sense, the summit is a real-life extension of the community meetings and SIG meetings.

 ## When:
-* December 5th, 2017 (before KubeCon)
+December 5th, 2017 (before KubeCon)
-* All day event with happy hour reception to close
+All day event with happy hour reception to close

 **Agenda:**
 Times in CST
-8am - Registration and light breakfast
+08:00am - Registration and light breakfast
-9am - Welcome and start of content
+09:00am - Welcome and start of content
-12pm - Lunch provided
+12:00pm - Lunch provided
-1pm - Sessions resume
+01:00pm - Sessions resume
-430pm - Happy Hour onsite
+04:30pm - Happy Hour onsite

+Complete session schedule to be posted here before the event and on signs in the venue

 ## Where:
 Austin Convention Center